Choosing a Country to Live in Abroad

 Safety & Political Stability

-Check the crime, safety, EMR services and overall life in the region.
-More stable countries like Portugal, Ireland and Germany are generally safe, while in other places it’s essential to have a clear understanding of the safest locations for expatriates (in somewhere like Mexico, you can also look city by city).
+Check the crime, safety, EMR services, and overall life in the region.
+More stable countries like Portugal, Ireland, and Germany are generally safe, while in other places it’s essential to clearly understand the safest locations for expatriates (in somewhere like Mexico, you can also look city by city).

 Top Countries to Consider When Moving Abroad